-You need a professional real estate appraiser, bound by the Uniform Standards of Professional Appraisal Practice (USPAP) for a high degree of confidentiality and professionalism, and you need the kind of quality report and work product taxing authorities and courts need and expect.
+You need a professional real estate appraiser, bound by the Uniform Standards of Professional Appraisal Practice (USPAP) for a high degree of confidentiality and professionalism, and you need the kind of quality report that taxing authorities and courts need (and expect!)

-Attorneys, accountants, executors and others rely on Master Appraisal Services for Date of Death Valuations.
+Attorneys, accountants, executors and others rely on Master Appraisal Services for Date of Death Appraisals and Property Valuations.